 In the reception hall, Heine finishes grading the competency tests and awaits the princes with still ten minutes to go until the designated time.

 Bruno hurries through the garden, almost desperate to arrive on time, and notices Leonhard sitting on the garden swing.
-Having being thoroughly swayed by Heine’s insights and critiques, he attempts to convince the younger prince to attend the lesson.
+Having been thoroughly swayed by Heine’s insights and critiques, he attempts to convince the younger prince to attend the lesson.
 However, Leonhard still stubbornly refuses to accept the tutor, disappointed by Bruno’s backing out of the boycott.

 With three minutes left, Bruno rushes into the reception hall apologizing for being late, as he thought it fundamental to arrive ten minutes early.
 Though Heine attempts to curb the prince’s habit of calling him “Master,” Licht slides into the hall with the pre-established “Heine darling.”
 Bruno admonishes his brother for speaking so impolitely, even if Heine doesn’t mind, and the two princes go at it.
 Heine tells he doesn’t mind being addressed informally since they all outrank him, but that he does wish to maintain a student-teacher relationship and asks Licht to stop crowding him.
 The brothers resume their bickering until Kai arrives and calls them both “good boys.”